 55 Pages Posted: 14 Mar 2019 Last revised: 7 Feb 2021

 Date Written: February 24, 2019

-Naming and defining these problems will help police agencies, policymakers, and scholars alike analyze proposed new police technologies through a racial equity lens and craft policies that respond appropriately.
+Naming and defining these problems will help police agencies, policymakers, and scholars alike analyze proposed new police technologies through an equity lens and craft policies that respond appropriately.
 This framework should be built into evaluations of police tools performed in accordance with Community Control Over Police Surveillance (“CCOPS”) ordinances being passed in a growing number of cities.
-To assist with practical application of the taxonomy, this article also offers a model racial equity impact assessment for proposed police technologies, and explains why the time is ripe for introduction of such an assessment.
+To assist with practical application of the taxonomy, this article also offers a model equity impact assessment for proposed police technologies, and explains why the time is ripe for introduction of such an assessment.
 Finally, the article explains how the proposed taxonomy and impact assessment tool can be used to evaluate new technologies through an equity lens in contexts beyond the criminal legal system.
 As policymakers consider requiring algorithmic impact assessments in other domains, they can draw on the framework provided in this Article for one possible model.

 Keywords: policing, racial justice, surveillance, criminal justice, policy, law